Zingzy/fluent-2048/README.md

 - Modern Design with Mica
 - Reset Button
 - HighScore tracking
+- Undo functionality
+- Save your game state
 - Pin Mode
 - Custom Backdrop Materials and window styles
 - Different Color Schemes
+- Variety of shortcuts and a dedicated settings page to view (a and edit them in the future)
 - Custom Fluent Modal Boxes

 ---